Running this web page is not a free endeavour and as I add more content, hosting and web support costs are growing.

 Bofors Guns Trentham, 1 March 1954.
 Evening Post illustrations file and prints.
 1950-2000.
 (PA-Group-00685).
 [Series]

-With the French surrendered at Dien Bien Phu on 7 May 1954. and the final withdrawal of French Forces from Vietnam concluded by April 1956; it is doubtful that the small New Zealand contribution of weapons and equipment assisted the French in any way.
-However, it might have found some utility in the new nation of South Vietnam or on some other French colonial battlefield.
+After the French surrendered at Dien Bien Phu on 7 May 1954, and the final withdrawal of French Forces from Vietnam was completed by April 1956, it is doubtful that the small New Zealand contribution of weapons and equipment provided any significant assistance to the French.
+Nevertheless, this equipment might have found utility in the newly formed nation of South Vietnam or on other French colonial battlefields.

-Despite the small quantity of material provided, the French Minister to New Zealand, Mr Noel Henry, conveyed the French Government’s gratitude to New Zealand, acknowledging that New Zealand had done all it could do within its limited means.[9]
+Despite the modest quantity of material supplied, Mr. Noel Henry, the French Minister to New Zealand, expressed the French Government’s gratitude to New Zealand.
+He acknowledged that New Zealand had done all it could within its limited means.[9]

 Notes